Training and Tuning Generative Neural Radiance Fields for Attribute-Conditional 3D-Aware Face Generation: Introduction

 \section{Introduction}

-High-quality image generation and semantic disentanglement are the longstanding goals of computer vision and computer graphics.
-In recent years, Generative Adversarial Networks (GANs)~\cite{goodfellow2014generative}, and their variants (\emph{e.g.}, StyleGAN~\cite{karras2019style,karras2020analyzing,karras2021alias}) have been drawing booming attention and opening the world for high-quality image generation and editing.
-These methods significantly improve the visual fidelity, speed of the image rendering, and interactive controls compared to the traditional computer graphics pipelines.
+High-quality image generation and semantic disentanglement are long-standing goals in computer vision and computer graphics.
+In recent years, Generative Adversarial Networks (GANs)~\cite{gf2014} and their variants have received significant attention for their ability to produce high-quality image generation and editing.
+These methods have greatly improved visual fidelity, rendering speed, and interactive controls compared to traditional computer graphics pipelines.

-Many prior works~\cite{choi2018stargan,abdal2021styleflow,tewari2020stylerig,shi2021lifting} focus on realistic face editing.
-They either directly base on an image-to-image translation models~\cite{choi2018stargan,liu2019stgan}, or utilize the disentangling abilities~\cite{abdal2021styleflow,tewari2020stylerig,shi2021lifting} of StyleGAN~\cite{karras2019style,karras2020analyzing}.We can briefly classify them into supervised and unsupervised categories.
-Regarding the unsupervised methods, most of them search the interpretable directions using PCA~\cite{harkonen2020ganspace}, or introducing orthogonalization~\cite{he2021eigengan,voynov2020unsupervised} in the latent space.
-However, these methods can provide only coarse controls.
-Thus, supervised methods~\cite{choi2018stargan,abdal2021styleflow} utilize the specific attribute labels as a condition.
-However, they lack precise controls on 3D factors such as camera pose because they are inclined to ignore the underlying 3D scene rendering process.
-To alleviate this problem, some works~\cite{tewari2020stylerig,deng2020disentangled} integrate 3D Morphable Face Models (3DMM)~\cite{paysan20093d} to provide controls on 3D face pose and facial expression.
-However, these works still suffer from serious problems like view-inconsistency and unrealistic texture distortion when we drastically vary the poses.
+Numerous previous works~\cite{choi2018stargan,abdal2021styleflow,tewari2020stylerig,shi2021lifting} have focused on realistic face editing.
+These approaches rely on image-to-image translation models~\cite{choi2018stargan,liu2019stgan} or leverage the disentanglement abilities~\cite{abdal2021styleflow,tewari2020stylerig,shi2021lifting} of StyleGAN~\cite{karras2019style,karras2020analyzing}.
+These methods can be broadly classified into supervised and unsupervised categories.
+Unsupervised methods typically search for interpretable directions using PCA~\cite{harkonen2020ganspace} or introduce soft orthogonality constraints~\cite{he2021eigengan,voynov2020unsupervised} in the latent space.
+However, these approaches provide only coarse controls.
+Supervised methods~\cite{choi2018stargan,abdal2021styleflow}, on the other hand, utilize specific attribute labels as conditions.
+However, these methods lack precise control over 3D factors such as camera pose because they overlook the underlying 3D scene rendering process.
+To address this issue, some works~\cite{tewari2020stylerig,deng2020disentangled} have integrated 3D Morphable Face Models (3DMM)~\cite{paysan20093d} to enable control over 3D face pose and facial expression.
+However, these approaches still suffer from significant challenges, such as view inconsistency and unrealistic texture distortion when poses are drastically varied.